 Make sure those landing pages include a prominent call to action.
 Keep that call to action relevant to your landing page.
 The call to action itself can cause people to bounce.

 When you build landing pages or update your existing ones, keep them clean, visually appealing, and make sure they load fast.
 We thought that informative landing pages would help keep visitors happy since it’s easier for them to get directly to what they want to know.

 The more landing pages you have, the better off you are because you’re creating a better user experience.
 You increase your search click-through rate when you have more landing pages.

 If your page doesn’t load within two seconds, you’re giving traffic to the competition.
 Nearly half of consumers expect to see your site in two seconds, and if it takes longer, you’ll see a higher bounce rate.
 Because Google also pays attention to site speed, something that takes too long to load could easily slide down the rankings.

 Use a tool like Pingdom Speed Test Tool to see how quickly your site loads.
 If it’s too slow, there are several things you can do to improve speed.

-Setting external link that opens in new windows keeps people on your site while they are also visiting another, increasing the time of the visit.
+Setting an external link that opens in new windows keeps people on your site while they are also visiting another, increasing the time of the visit.
 But, more importantly, it prevents back button fatigue and enhances usability.

 In our post about social proof and how it helps improve your brand with consumers, we discussed trust symbols and how they affect credibility.
-It’s not about what you say about your company, but how others perceive you.
+It’s not about what you say about your company but how others perceive you.
 If you’ve got large brands for clients, show off your skills.
 Remain transparent and focus on providing value to your audience.